-But, as with anything in business, the original meaning can become muddied, and tools, frameworks and conversations evolve the discipline.
+But, as with anything in business, the original meaning can become muddied, and tools, frameworks, and conversations evolve the discipline.

 Indeed, the introduction of new concepts and terminology can, frequently, confuse meanings and lead to crucial gaps in strategy execution.

-Business strategy and policy has fallen into this trap.
+Business strategy and policy have fallen into this trap.
 But how did we reach this seeming impasse and what are the points of clarity which can help academics and professionals alike return to the beaten path?

 From strategic management’s origins and points of theoretical separation to the tools and frameworks which are leading in the space we can, and will, arrive with absolute clarification on the differences between strategy and policy in this blog.